-In the matrix, you can view levels for all output channels at once.
-The level will be grayed out when the corresponding channel is set to Off.
+In the matrix, you can view send levels from all output channels to output buses at once.
+The level will be grayed out when the corresponding send is set to Off.

 When you click an output channel number on the matrix, the [Matrix Mixer - All Inputs to One Output] editor window opens.
 When you click the input channel number on the left side of the matrix, the [Matrix Mixer - One Input to All Outputs] editor window opens.